-And as always, at the end of the article, there will be a refreshing infographic presentation to summarize its content for you.
+And as always, later in the article, there will be a refreshing infographic presentation and a video summarizing its content for you.

 Unlike him, since he retired, the 67-year-old - The main character of our article - let's call him John from now on, spends most of his time at home.
 As a result, His house is supposed to be more prepared for a prolonged stay.

-First and foremost, John must organize his house to be more prepared and adapted for an extended stay.
+Well, First and foremost, John must organize his house to be more prepared and adapted for an extended stay.

 These are things that should be taken into account.

-It's just one example, but the guiding principle is pretty straightforward.
+The above is just one example, but the guiding principle is pretty straightforward.
 Now that he is retired, John must create a home environment that will allow him more frequent and comfortable use.

 It's also relevant for all home accessories.